laristra/flecsi/flecsi/data/data.md

 * **global**
   This storage type is suitable for storing data that are non-enumerable, i.e., data that are not logically stored as an array.

-* **local**
-  This storage type is designed to provide scratch space that does not need to be managed by the runtime.

 * **tuple**
   This storage type provides c-struct-like support so that task